watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 --- abstract

-This document describes the concept of "SRv6 In-network SFC Architecture" that realizes comprehensive management of SFC with SRv6-aware network functions.
+This document describes the concept of "SRv6 In-network SFC architecture" that realizes comprehensive management of SFC with SRv6-aware network functions.

 This architecture realizes the following: